 A canvass to register worker voters in the City takes place between August and December every year.
-Organisations will receive their forms through the post by the end of August.
-Where no response is received, further reminders are sent.

 Also known as sole proprietorship or simply a proprietorship.
 A business that is owned and run by one individual.
 Only the sole trader can be registered as a voter in the City and they must be over 16 years of age, and a British, Irish, Commonwealth or European Union citizen.